numen31337/copy_with_extension/copy_with_extension_gen/README.md

 #### `build.yaml` configuration

 You can globally configure the library's behavior in your project by adding a `build.yaml` file.
-This allows you to customize features such as `copyWithNull`, `skipFields`, and which annotations should be forwarded to generated parameters.
+This allows you to customize features such as `copyWithNull`, `skipFields`, `immutableFields`, and which annotations should be forwarded to generated parameters.

 ```yaml
 targets: